seancdavis/sapwood-classic/docs/06-writing_code/02-directory_structure.md

 Stylesheets
 ----------------

-This is where all your CSS files go, including any vendor files not otherwise available in taproot.
-[Learn more about stylesheets in taproot](/docs/writing_code/stylesheets).
+This is where all your CSS files go, including any vendor files not otherwise available in sapwood.
+[Learn more about stylesheets in sapwood](/docs/writing_code/stylesheets).

 Since this is rails, your CSS manifest file is called from your layout, which you can read about in the [templates](#templates) section.